RasaHQ/rasa/docs/user-guide/testing-models.rst

 ==================================================  ========================  ===========================

-.. _core-evaluation:
+.. _core-testing:

-Evaluating a Core Model
+Testing a Core Model
 -----------------------

 You can evaluate your trained model on a set of test stories